All Episodes

 I saw him say that.

-I mean, he can't say I think he's gonna make it.
+I mean, he can't say I think he's going to make it, in all fairness to him.

 But I thought it was a little bit sad because there's so much negativity.

-And then, you know, he goes, What else you got?
+And then, you know, he goes, what else you got?

-Like he's doing great.
+Like, he's doing great.

 And he wasn't doing great.